adamhlt/adamhlt.github.io/content/about/index.md

 <h1 class="mt-0 text-4xl font-bold text-neutral-900 dark:text-neutral">Studies</h1>

 {{< timeline >}}

+{{< timelineItem icon="graduation" header="Hardware Security PhD" subheader="Lab-STICC, University UBS, Lorient, France" >}}
+<b>2024 / 2027</b><br><br>
+My doctoral research is focused on the identification of hardware and software attacks by utilizing data from the entire System on Chips. on chips.
+We commence by utilizing Hardware Performance Counters to detect software attacks.
+We then explore how filtering HPC can reduce the complexity of a detector and improve its detection capabilities.
+{{< /timelineItem >}}

 {{< timelineItem icon="graduation" header="Master CSSE" subheader="University UBS, Lorient, France" >}}
 <b>2022 / 2024</b><br><br>